complangcomp/complangcomp.github.io/source/includes/gppl/_binding.en.md

 # Binding
-A binding takes identifiers and relate that to a value.
+A binding takes identifiers and relate that to an expression or value.